go-kawser/javascript-600-problems-solved/README.md

 ## Project structure---> top-level

-- `js-basic/` - beginner & intermediate problems; single-concept files ideal for learning and interviews.
+- `js-basic/` - beginner and intermediate problems; single-concept files ideal for learning and interviews.
 - `js-advanced/` - advanced examples and deep-dive topics with performance notes and defensive patterns.
 - `README.md` - this file (overview + navigation for clients/contributors).